KeenanLukeOM/alchemix-v3-docs/docs/user/faq.md

 <summary>What is earmarked debt?</summary>

-When a redemption cycle starts, the protocol reserves (earmarks) part of every open loan.

-- The earmarked slice is fixed until the cycle ends.
-- It still earns yield for you until settlement.
-- Repaying an earmarked slice early requires MYT.
+When a redemption cycle begins, the protocol gradually reserves (earmarks) a portion of each open loan based on the borrower’s share of total system debt.
+This earmarked amount is fixed once assigned for the remainder of the cycle and continues earning yield until settlement.
+If you choose to repay an earmarked slice early, repayment must be made in MYT.

 Learn more about redemptions →